byu-cce270/content/docs/unit3/05_python_and_excel/excel_hw.md

-# Homework - Working with Excel Files in Python
+# Homework: Working with Excel Files in Python

 **Objective:** Learn how to export data and charts to an Excel file.